junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 ---
 layout: post
-title: 【Destiel】There's a monster under the bed -- and it says "Meow"
+title: 【Destiel】There is a monster under the bed -- and it says "Meow"
 date: 2026-07-05 16:45
 categories: ["SPN"]
 characters: ["Dean Winchester", "Sam Winchester", "Castiel", "John Winchester", "Bobby Singer"]